Battle of Wayna Daga: Aftermath

-According to both Castanhoso and the story of João de Castilho: at the end of the battle, when Emperor Galawedewos offered his sister's hand in marriage to the man who killed the Imam, one of his captains, Azmach Calite, a youth, presented the Imam's head as proof of the deed; but a subsequent investigation revealed that the Portuguese had mortally wounded him before the soldier had cut off the Imam's head, "thus he did not give his sister to that man, nor did he reward the Portuguese, as it was not known who wounded him".
+According to both Castanhoso and the story of João de Castilho: at the end of the battle, when Emperor Galawedewos offered his sister's hand in marriage to the man who killed the Imam, one of his captains, Azmach Calite, a youth, presented the Imam's head as proof of the deed; but a subsequent investigation revealed that the Portuguese had mortally wounded him before the soldier had "finished killing him", "thus he did not give his sister to that man, nor did he reward the Portuguese, as it was not known who wounded him".

 According to Bruce, there remained one enemy leader, Joram, with a sizable force still at large.
 Joram had driven Gelawdewos "from his hiding-place on Mount Tsalem, and forced him to cross the Tacazze on foot, with equal danger of being drowned or taken."
 Joram had been unable to join the Imam before the battle, and Emperor Gelawdewos learned he was hastening towards him, unaware that the battle had already been lost.
 Gelawdewos sent out a party who successfully ambushed him, "which closed the account of Claudius with his father's enemies."

 The father of the Bahr Negash, who had despaired of the rightful Emperor being restored to power and had come to be a valuable supporter of the Imam, sought pardon from Gelawdewos, offering Imam Ahmad's son in exchange; despite the Emperor's anger at the man's betrayal, out of respect for the Bahr Negash, who had provided critical help in getting the Portuguese expedition into Ethiopia, Gelawdewos consented to the offer.
 The Imam's son later proved a useful prize, for he was later exchanged for the Emperor's own brother, Menas, who later succeeded Gelawdewos.
-A number of other Christians who had joined Imam Ahmed Gragn accompanied the Bahr Negash father into camp, but not having the influence or bargaining chip he did, the Emperor ordered the execution of some of them.
+A number of other Christians who had joined Imam Ahmed accompanied the Bahr Negash father into camp, but not having the influence or bargaining chip he did, the Emperor ordered the execution of some of them.
 Other individuals who sought his safe-conduct, the Emperor Gelawdewos granted it, "for there were so many that had he ordered all to be killed, he would have remained alone."

 By Easter (25 March), it became clear to Gelawdewos that he would not be able to make a circuit of his newly-won empire to impress his authority on all parts of it before the start of the rainy season, so he set up camp "three leagues away" in an unnamed location on the shores of Lake Tana.
 Once the rains had ended, Emperor Gelawdewos began the long task of consolidating his rule.